clach04/watchface_CapNion/README.md

   * html/js for color configuration based on code by https://github.com/rgarth and Slate https://github.com/pebble/slate
   * Roboto Bold font from Google/Android and http://www.fontsquirrel.com/fonts/roboto

+NOTE works with watch firmware v3.3 (may not work with v3.2.1).

 No Store URL yet.